finom/docs.vovk.dev/docs/api.md

 ### `VovkClientOptions` type

-(Advanced) Type that used internally and exposed to customize the client.
-Please see [decorators documentation](./decorators) and [customization page](./customization).
+Type that used internally and exposed to customize the client.
+See [decorators documentation](./decorators).

 ## Misc

 ### `generateStaticAPI(controllers: Record<string, Function>, slug?: string)`

 `generateStaticAPI` is used to generate static endpoints with [generateStaticParams](https://nextjs.org/docs/app/api-reference/functions/generate-static-params) at build time instead of on-demand at request time.
-It can be used in a [Static Export mode](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) with the `output: 'export'` Next config setting:
+It can be used in a [Static Export mode](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) with the `output: 'export'` Next.js config setting:

 ```ts